info@tourgytourz.com +27 60 311 8040 Sandton, South Africa WhatsApp us

 The Safari Logistics Blueprint

-Visas, vaccines, packing and transport details can make or break a student safari.
+Visas, health preparation, packing and transport planning can make or break a school safari.

 Travel Documents & Visas

 Cross-border travel should be checked early, especially for multi-country routes such as Victoria Falls, Botswana, Zambia or Zimbabwe.
-Student groups should confirm passport validity, visa needs and entry rules before booking final transport.
+Confirm passport validity, visa needs and entry rules before booking final transport.

 Health & Safari Comfort